 McHugh, again, appears to selectively reading the literature to support his own agenda.
-It is first important to note that Dr McHugh is grossly misconstruing the findings of the Karolinka study.
+It is first important to note that Dr. McHugh is grossly misconstruing the findings of the Karolinska study.
 The study compared the mental health of post-surgical trans people with age-matched cisgender controls.
-The study itself posits absolutely zero link between gender confirming surgery itself and the mental health of these people, and the authors themselves caution against interpreting the data in such a way:
+The study itself posits absolutely zero links between gender-confirming surgery itself and the mental health of these people, and the authors themselves caution against interpreting the data in such a way:

 “It is therefore important to note that the current study is only informative with respect to transsexuals persons health after sex reassignment; no inferences can be drawn as to the effectiveness of sex reassignment as a treatment for transsexualism.
 In other words, the results should not be interpreted such as sex reassignment per se increases morbidity and mortality.
 Things might have been even worse without sex reassignment.
 As an analogy, similar studies have found increased somatic morbidity, suicide rate, and overall mortality for patients treated for bipolar disorder and schizophrenia.
 This is important information, but it does not follow that mood stabilizing treatment or antipsychotic treatment is the culprit.”

-Perhaps most offensively, Dr McHugh then goes on to attempt to break down transgender individuals into three wide and poorly defined categories- with absolutely zero research or evidence other than his own personal say-so.
-In the first category, he both equates trans people with criminals and takes an unnecessarily person swipe at Chelsea Manning:
+Perhaps most offensively, Dr. McHugh then goes on to attempt to break down transgender individuals into three wide and poorly defined categories- with absolutely zero research or evidence other than his own personal say-so.
+In the first category, he both equates trans people with criminals and takes an unnecessary person swipe at Chelsea Manning:

 “One group includes male prisoners like Pvt.
 Bradley Manning, the convicted national-security leaker who now wishes to be called Chelsea.
 Facing long sentences and the rigors of a men’s prison, they have an obvious motive for wanting to change their sex and hence their prison.
 Given that they committed their crimes as males, they should be punished as such; after serving their time, they will be free to reconsider their gender.”